OronNadiv/garage-door-api/README.md

-# Home Automation - Garage Door Backend API
+# Home Automation - Garage Door API
-This backend server allows you to control the garage door from remote.
+Back-end server that handles apis for the garage door.
+Main functions are:
+It saves the garage door state (opened or closed).
-The server receives commands to open or close the garage door.
+It sends commands to the [raspberry pi garage door client][garage-door-client-url] to open or close the garage door.
-If the garage door was left open for a long period of time, it will notify the notifications server that may be followed by phone call, text message, or an email.
-If the garage door has been opened while the alarm is armed, it will notify the alarm system server.
+It notifies the users if the garage door is left open.
+It will notify the [alarm server api][alarm-url] when the door is opening or closing if the alarm is armed.

 [![JavaScript Style Guide][standard-image]][standard-url]
 [![Dependencies][dependencies-image]][dependencies-url]